-The laboratories will be required to have implemented a review system that serves as a formal surveillance mechanism for all laboratory activities.
+The laboratory will be required to have implemented a review system that serves as a formal surveillance mechanism for all laboratory activities.
 Each phase of work is reviewed by a supervisor before it is approved for release.
-Details are provided in the laboratory QA plans (to be submitted following laboratory selection).
-EPA's QA personnel may elect to observe, witness, and critique a dry run of the laboratory sample processing - filleting, homogenization, and documentation - prior to project initiation.
+Details are provided in the laboratory QA plan.
+EPA's QA personnel may elect to observe, witness, and critique a dry run of the laboratory sample processing -homogenization, compositing, and documentation - prior to project initiation.